 Doing this will make it so your top row will stay in place and follow you as you scroll down the page.

-Step 4: Now it’s time to set the number formats for your document.
-To do this, just select all the rows and columns, click “Format” in the top menu bar, select “Number” in the drop-down menu, and then in the second drop-down menu select “Currency.”
+Now it's time to set the number formats for your document.
+To do this, just select all the rows and columns, click "Format" in the top menu bar, select "Number" in the drop down menu and then in the second drop down menu select "Currency."

 By doing this the document will format all your monetary amounts in the same way without you having to manually add the dollar sign each time.

-Step 7: Make all the cells in your Balance column have this same formula by copying cell F3, the cell that has the total balance formula you just wrote.
+Make all the cells in your Balance column have this same formula by copying cell F3, the cell that has your total balance formula you just wrote.

 Each day that goes by, log in all your transactions.
 In the Method column record what type of transaction it was, whether it was a check, or an ATM withdrawal, or a debit card payment, or a deposit into your account.